Green dress of Keira Knightley

 Keira Knightley wore a green dress in the 2007 romantic war drama film Atonement.
 The garment was created by costume designer Jacqueline Durran with director Joe Wright, and is worn during the film's climactic scene.
-The dress, combining period and modern elements, was praised by media publications upon Atonement's release, and is regarded among the most iconic in film history.
+The dress, combining period and modern elements, was praised by media publications upon Atonement's release, and is regarded as a standout in film fashion.

 Background and design

 Atonement (2007), a film adaptation of Ian McEwan's novel, centres around the impact of World War II on one woman's life and journey.
 Costume designer Jacqueline Durran was asked by Wright to make a memorable dress suitable for a pivotal scene within the film.
 Wright had opined that the final piece should be green and full-skirted with movement at the hem.
 He also advised Durran that it should highlight the scene's setting of the hottest day of the year".
 Durran reviewed fashion books from the 1920s and 30s, including the designs of Coco Chanel, picking elements that would suit Knightley's figure.
 She designed the piece in 2006, in a fine fabric to be "light and unstructured".
 The silk was bought in white and dyed into a composite green, picked by Wright from Durran's selection of three pigments.
 Durran modernized certain period trends, including a bare back and shoulders, to reflect more contemporary styling of "unadorned, bold-coloured gowns".

 The dress is an emerald-green, lush, low-cut gown with a flapper drop back and thin straps alongside a drape wrapped around the upper-hip, a central slit, and a Grecian, full-skirted silhouette.
 It features elements of London fashion in the mid-1930s, but had a modern, 2000s focus with its colouring, patterns, and strap combinations.

-In Atonement, Knightley portrays Cecilia, a woman of good breeding who falls in love with Robbie, the governess's son, portrayed by James McAvoy.
-The dress is worn by Cecilia during the climax of the film, and was noted to fit into the character's aristocratic style.
+In Atonement, Knightley portrays Cecilia, a woman of high standing who falls in love with Robbie, the housekeeper's son, portrayed by James McAvoy.
+The dress is worn by Cecilia during the climax of the first part of the film, where Cecilia and Robbie make love in the library, and was noted to fit into the character's aristocratic style.
 Throughout the film, fashion traces the character's journey from "silken-gowned debutante to a sullied-cotton disgraced woman".
-The dress was noted to fit into Wright's "visual template" under the quickening pace from the side-shot of Cecilia lighting cigarettes in the garden, before her bare skin exposed through the dress captures Robbie's attention, evolving into a love scene in the library.
+The dress was noted to fit into Wright's "visual template" under the quickening pace from the side-shot of Cecilia lighting cigarettes in the garden, before her bare skin exposed through the dress captures Robbie's attention, evolving into a scene in the library.
 The sequence's shots largely include full-length lighting and framing of the dress, which Durran noted "[sold the piece] to its best advantage".
 The dress's colouring was consistent with a green motif within the film, found the setting of the manorial house and the English countryside.